 Remember, if you are unfortunate enough to collide with a deer, and you are injured, you can be compensated for your injuries, medical bills and lost wages if you have uninsured motorist coverage.
 This is why it is so important to pay for full insurance coverage: including uninsured and underinsured.

 The Chicago Tribune reported last month about a new bill that was signed into Illinois law that no longer requires drivers cited for traffic violations hand over their license to the Court as bail insuring they attend court or pay their fine.
-Up until the bill was signed, certain speeding violations and other moving violations such as causing an accident would require the ticketed driver hand over their license to the police officer as bail.
+According to bail bond agents, certain speeding violations and other moving violations such as causing an accident would require the ticketed driver hand over their license to the police officer as bail.
 The driver would have their license returned to them by the judge at court after either pleading guilty or after the ticket was dismissed.

 Senate Bill 2583, sponsored by Sen. Michael Noland, D-Elgin, and State Rep. John D’Amico, D-Chicago, goes into effect Jan.
 1, 2015.
 “A driver’s license is an important form of identification, and without it many residents may run into problems during everyday situations when a valid ID is required,” Gov. Pat Quinn said in a statement.
 “This common sense legislation will allow law enforcement officials to continue doing their jobs while letting motorists hang onto a vital piece of identification.”